 What’s more, consulting YouTube’s Autosuggest feature, which works the same way as Google’s, can offer you inspiration and insight into how users behave on YouTube.

-Write a decent description
+Write a decent video description

 YouTube spiders can’t watch a video, so it’s your job to tell them what it’s all about.
 Be detailed and compelling and give the reader plenty of reasons to watch your video.
-Make sure that your description is at least 200 words and include relevant keywords throughout – particularly in the first couple of lines.
+Make sure that your video description is at least 200 words and include relevant keywords throughout – particularly in the first couple of lines.